paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 ![Baby standing ](/img/img_0082.jpeg)

 Fetch is one of Hayden’s favorite games.
-And it’s a good thing, because it’s teaching him some useful things.
+And it’s a good thing, because it’s teaching him some useful things. \

-![Baby standing with ball](/img/img_0075.jpeg)
+\
 Here’s how it works.
 First, Hayden gets a ball on top of a plastic container and pulls himself up into the standing position.
 He then rolls the ball off of the container.

+![Baby standing with ball](/img/img_0075.jpeg)

 I help him lower himself back down to the seated position -- a key skill to learn.
 (It’s one thing to pull yourself up, but quite another to get back down!)

 ![Pick up the ball](/img/img_0071.jpeg)

-He practices his balance by leaning over to get the ball.
-Then, he lifts it back up to the crate and the process begins again and again and again.
+He practices his balance, while sitting, by leaning over to get the ball.
+Then, he lifts it back up to the container and the process begins again and again and again.
 He loves it!

 ### Suggested Items:

-Ball
+Ball\
+Object for baby to pull himself up to

 # 30. Speed bumps